NikolaiRadke/AI.duino/README.md

 ./install_aiduino_Install_macos.sh
 ```

-### Manual installation
+## Manual installation

 Add read permissions to each folder and file.
-Copy the prepared `aiduino` folder to the Arduino IDE plugin directory:
+Copy the prepared `aiduino` folder to the Arduino IDE plugin directory.
+**Note:** If you have installed another verison of the plugin into the Arduino IDE programm directory before, you need to delete it first.

 #### Windows
 ```